 Supply chain disruptions have continued into 2021, most notably in chemicals, semiconductors, labor, and transportation, constraining volume growth.
-While we are seeing incremental improvements in many of these areas, they continue to create volatility in both supply and costs.

-We experienced chemical shortages that began in 2020, which are ongoing and may persist for the remainder of 2021.
-These shortages have resulted in constraints of overall mattress production in the industry, negatively impacting component demand and our finished goods production, and higher pricing for chemicals.
-In 2020, chemicals deflated in the first half of the year followed by inflation in the second half of the year as a result of supply shortages.
-In the first half of 2021, chemicals inflated further due to robust demand and shortages from severe weather early in the year, supplier production disruptions, and logistics challenges.
+We experienced chemical shortages that began in 2020 resulting in constraints of overall mattress production in the industry, negatively impacting component demand and our finished goods production, and higher pricing for chemicals.
+In 2020, chemical prices deflated in the first half of the year followed by inflation in the second half of the year as a result of supply shortages.
+In 2021, chemical prices inflated further due to robust demand and shortages from severe weather, supplier production disruptions, port delays, and logistics challenges.
 The supply shortages resulted in significant restrictions by producers.
-If we are unable to obtain the chemicals or pass the cost along to our customers, or customers reduce their production as a result of the chemical shortages, our results of operations may be negatively impacted.
+Supply availability has slowly improved but remains challenging and dynamic.
+We import certain chemicals to supplement domestic supply, but port delays and logistics issues are limiting access to those products.
+We now see these challenges continuing into 2022.

 Currently there is a shortage of microchips in the automotive industry.
 Our Automotive Group uses the microchips in seat comfort products, and to a lesser extent in motors and actuators.
 Although, to date, our Automotive Group has been able to obtain an adequate supply of microchips, we are dependent on our suppliers to deliver these microchips in accordance with our production schedule, and a shortage of the microchips can disrupt our operations and our ability to deliver products to our customers.
-Also, because of the industry shortage, automotive OEMs and other suppliers have not been able to secure an adequate supply of microchips, and as a result have reduced their production of automobiles or parts, which in turn has reduced, and may continue to reduce, our sale of products.
-We anticipate these shortages to lessen, but continue throughout 2021 and at least through the first half of 2022.
+Also, because of the industry shortage, automotive OEMs and other suppliers have not been able to secure an adequate supply of microchips, and as a result have reduced or completely shut down their production of some automobiles or parts, which in turn has reduced, and may continue to reduce, our sale of products.
+Consumer demand remains strong and vehicle inventory remains at record low levels.
+Once supply chains stabilize, the industry should see improving production.
+Industry forecasts indicate recovery starting in the back half of next year and continuing through 2023.
 If we cannot secure an adequate supply of microchips in our supply chain, and the microchips cannot be sourced from a different supplier, or the automotive OEMs and other suppliers continue to reduce their production as a result of such shortage, this may negatively impact our sales, earnings, and financial condition.